 "Christine!
 Christine!"
 He pulled her into his embrace, pressing her face comfortingly against the shoulder of his coat.
 "Do not fear, do not cry.
 He will not kill me.
 He will never harm anyone again."

 She shook her head against him, but he held her tightly.
 "He will kill you!
 And then I will die!"

 "We will run away from here and we will elope, Christine.
 He will not kill me.
 Of that I can assure you, and do you know why?
 Because I have killed him."

-All at once her sobbing died, and a strangled cry choked in the back of her throat.
+All at once her sobbing died, and a strangled cry choked in her throat.
 She pulled away from him so that she might see his eyes and there beheld only all unquestionable seriousness.
-"You…what?"
+"You… What?"

 Raoul straightened where he stood.
 "I have killed him."

 "No," she gasped, taking a step back and shaking her head.
 "It is impossible!
 How?
 When?"